Fun in Funchal, 1

 Back to the hotel for a swim in a bracing outdoor pool and then the buffet dinner we enjoyed every night.

 I'm traveling with a trip organiser called the Travel Department, which advertises heavily in the Irish Times and Belfast Telegraph.
 Friends have taken their tours and spoken highly of them.
 I found travelling with them much less stressful than travelling on my own.
 They mailed me a boarding pass – so much easier than checking in on my phone and downloading a QR code.
-Iain helped me check my bag in.
+Iain helped me check my bag in (my arms are not 100% yet).
 On arrival in Funchal we were escorted to a very nice bus and transported to the hotel, where checkin was very efficient (I didn't have to download and scan anything, for instance, or download an app).
 Meals were all set, including vegetarian options.
-So travel without the stress – so relaxing.
+Travel without the stress – so relaxing.

 15-16 November